neohacker18/RASER-Frontend/README.md

 -theme harmony
 -responsiveness
 -fix menuicon
--replace xlsx alert with an mui alert
+-show a popup for each document(xlsx and pdf success) -replace xlsx alert with an mui alert
 -add a Loading UI for a segment and its children (check nextjs file conventions for this) Upload excel sheet